-By contrast with Vertov, it is striking how ultimately mimetic and analogical futurism's relation to machinic speed is, be it in the rhythmic, lexical and visual forms of poetry, or in the later vogue of aeropittura.
-The forms of synaesthesia and disorientation are invariably reterritorialised onto the artist-as-overman, the detachment turns into a reattachment under conditions wherein the aviator is free to dictate his law of infinite novelty (against monogamy, monotony, and other principles of repetition and decay) As was already powerfully intuited in Benjamin's reflection on the capacity of cinema to effect what Vertov would have termed a kind of communist decipherment of the senses, there is deep and complex affinity between the technologies of reproducibility and the psycho-social landscape of modern masses who, depending in part on the uses to which such technologies are put, can appear to themselves as classes in conflict or be spectacularly reified as trans-class peoples, nations or what the fascist, in a grotesque détournement of Marxist doctrine, termed proletarian nations Vertov's project to overcome a dead, theatrical cinema with cinema-truth (kino-pravda) and the cinema-eye (kino-glaz) depends on affirming the camera as a technology at once inhuman (in a sense we'll presently explore) and collective.
-The individual synaesthetic experience of the aerial centaur or warrior-dandy, for whom the machine is an occasion to enjoy disorientation and horizon-less while escaping their social forms, can thus be usefully contrasted to the conceptiondear to Vertov but also to many other prominent figures in the Soviet avant-gardesof the machinic overcoming of the bourgeois sensorium and of the monadic isolation of workers in order to render dynamically transparent the building of revolution.
+By contrast with Vertov, it is striking how ultimately mimetic and analogical futurism's relation to machinic speed is, be it in the rhythmic, lexical, and visual forms of poetry, or in the later vogue of aeropittura.
+The forms of synaesthesia and disorientation are invariably reterritorialized onto the artist-as-overman, the detachment turns into a “reattachment under conditions wherein the aviator is free to dictate his law of infinite novelty (against monogamy, monotony, and other principles of repetition and decay)” (Schnapp, 165).
+As was already powerfully intuited in Walter Benjamin's reflection on the capacity of cinema to effect what Vertov would have termed a kind of communist decipherment of the senses, there is deep and complex affinity between the technologies of reproducibility and the psycho-social landscape of modern masses who, depending in part on the uses to which such technologies are put, can appear to themselves as classes in conflict or be spectacularly reified as trans-class peoples, nations, or what the fascists, in a grotesque détournement of Marxist doctrine, termed “proletarian nations.”
+Vertov's project to overcome a dead, theatrical cinema with cinema-truth (kino-pravda) and the cinema-eye (kino-glaz) depends on affirming the camera as a technology at once “inhuman” (in a sense we'll presently explore) and collective.
+The individual synesthetic experience of the aerial centaur or warrior-dandy, for whom the machine is an occasion to enjoy disorientation and horizon-less while escaping their social forms, can thus be usefully contrasted to the conception—dear to Vertov but also to many other prominent figures in the Soviet avant-gardes—of the machinic overcoming of the bourgeois sensorium and of the monadic isolation of workers in order to render dynamically “transparent” the building of revolution.

-The sensori-motor figure that is man is here surpassed for the sake of a communist humanity (of men and women), not in view of the sensory apotheosis and self-transcendence of the super-individual of Italian futurism.
-By contrast with the interpenetration of the machine and man which for Marinetti is the condition of the latter's multiplication Vertov's cinema envisions a much more mediated role for sensation, one that is inhabited by the modernist imperative of a derangement of the senses but which does not translate it into a personal erotics of the machine, but into a project of collective transmutation.
-Against the Lamarckian fantasies of Marinetti, Vertov starts, contrary to the customary view of a Soviet faith in the biological mutability of mankind, from the relative unchangeability of the individual human sensorium.
+The sensori-motor figure that is “man” is here surpassed for the sake of a communist humanity (of men and women), not in view of the sensory apotheosis and self-transcendence of the super-individual that characterizes Italian futurism.
+By contrast with the interpenetration of the machine and man which for Marinetti is the condition of the latter's “multiplication,” Vertov's cinema envisions a much more mediated role for sensation, one that is inhabited by the modernist imperative of a derangement of the senses but which does not translate it into a personal erotics of the machine, but into a project of collective transmutation.
+Against the Lamarckian fantasies of Marinetti, Vertov starts (contrary to the customary view of a Soviet faith in the biological mutability of mankind) from the relative inertia of the individual human sensorium.
 As he writes:

 The kino-eye moves in time and space; it gathers and records impressions in a manner wholly different from that of the human eye.
-The position of our bodies while observing or our perception of a certain number of features of a visual phenomenon in a given instant are by no means obligatory limitations for the camera, which, since it is perfected, perceives more and better.
+The position of our bodies while observing or our perception of a certain number of features of a visual phenomenon in a given instant are by no means obligatory limitations for the camera which, since it is perfected, perceives more and better.
 We cannot improve the making of our eyes, but we can endlessly perfect the camera.